Schots/mlops_project/README.md

     Don't forget of adding the new dependencies

-    ***The project dependencies should be put into requirements.in and requirements-dev.in files.
+    ***The project dependencies should be put into requirements.in or requirements-dev.in files.
 The requirements.txt and requirements-dev-in.txt will be generated, please don´t edit them.***

-    ***Put the scripts and modules dependencies in the requirements.in and the development dependencies (black, pylint, pytest) on the requirements-dev.in***
+    ***Put the scripts and modules dependencies in the requirements.in or the development dependencies (black, pylint, pytest) on the requirements-dev.in***

     After this commit and push your changes to sync your local repository with your own remote repository.
 Now, you'll be able to create a Pull Request.